 In order to compete in fencing at the Paralympic Games athletes must compete while sitting in a wheelchair.
 Athletes who have had a spinal cord injury (quadriplegic and paraplegic), athletes with lower leg amputations, athletes with cerebral palsy and athletes with other physical disabilities which require the use of a wheelchair are all eligible to compete in wheelchair fencing.

-Wheelchair Fencing at the 2019 Inter Spinal Unit Games
+Wheelchair Fencing at Rio2016 Paralympic Games

 Classification